SebastienConde/UNC-Empty-Classroom-Finder/README.md

 # Dependencies

-This program requires Python3.
-Further dependencies include PyMuPDF and tqdm, which can be installed with pip3.
+This program requires the following dependencies:

+**Python3:** Python3 can be downloaded and installed from the https://www.python.org/downloads/ website.
+There are plenty of tutorials on YouTube that cover how to do this.

+**PyMuPDF:** To install PyMuPDF on Windows, open your terminal and type ```py -m pip install "PyMuPDF"```.
+On Mac, type python3 -m pip install "PyMuPDF".
+Click enter.

+**tqdm:** To install tqdm on Windows, open your terminal and type ```py -m pip install "tqdm"```.
+On Mac, type python3 -m pip install "tqdm".
+Click enter.

+All dependencies are now installed.
+You can safely quit the terminal.

 # Usage

-Note that you'll have to download the SSB from UNC's website and replace the ```'pdf_file_goes_here'``` in ```PDFScraper.py``` with the pathname to the downloaded SSB file, ensuring to keep the quotation marks around the pathname.

-Once this is completed, and assuming all dependencies are installed, the project should be pretty straightforward to use - just answer the question prompts.
+Before following these steps, see above to ensure you have all necessary dependencies already installed.

+1. Download the desired UNC semester section book from the UNC website.
+New SSBs are made every semester, so ensure you have the right one.
+Once you've downloaded this file, locate it and right-click on it.
+If you're using Windows, you should see an option called "Copy as path".
+On Mac, right-click on the file and hold option (⌥), and an option to "Copy as pathname" should appear.
+Click on this.

+2. Download this GitHub repo as a zip file and extract it.
+Locate the file you have just extracted (likely in your downloads folder), and open it.
+If you see another folder, drag this folder to your downloads folder, and open it.
+You should see a file called ```pdfscraper.py```.
+Double-click to open it on Mac.
+On Windows, double-click and open it with Notepad.

+3. Near the top of the file that just opened, you should see a line that says ```doc = r'pdf_file_goes_here'```.
+Delete the ```pdf_file_goes_here``` and paste the pathname you have copied from the SSB.
+The line should now look something like this ```doc = r'/Users/sebastienconde/Desktop/2242-SSB-10-9-23.pdf'``` or ```doc = r'C:\Users\sebastienconde\Desktop\2242-SSB-10-9-23.pdf'```, except you'll have a different name in yours.
+Save the file you have just edited, and exit.

+4. Located the folder downloaded from GitHub.
+It should be called ```UNC-Empty-Classroom-Finder-main```.
+Copy the pathname of the folder.
+If you're unsure how to do this, see step 1, it's the exact same process.

+5. Almost done!
+Open the terminal on your computer.
+Type ```cd``` followed by a space, then paste the pathname you've just copied.
+The command should look something like this ```cd /Users/sebastienconde/Downloads/UNC-Empty-Classroom-Finder-main```.
+Click enter.

+6. On windows, type ```py main.py```.
+On Mac, type ```python3 main.py```.
+Hit enter.
+The program is now running.
+Everything else should be pretty straightforward; read the prompts that appear in the terminal, type your responses, and hit enter.
+If you ever want to rerun the program after closing the terminal, you'll only have to repeat steps 3-5.

 Please note that at the moment, this project only can show the schedule of a given room.
 You can check, for example, when Phillips Hall 0215 is available, but you can't search for all available rooms in Phillips Hall at a given time.
 That might be something that's coming in the future if people want it, however.